-The Board has approved the carry-forward of the combined net operating surplus of the Extended Day and Child Care programs.
-A portion of this amount has been identified to support the acquisition of computer software to manage participant registration and billing.
-The remainder will be used to respond to reduced revenues and increased expenses in comparison to the annual budget.
+The Board has approved the carry-forward of the combined net operating surplus or deficit of the Extended Day and Child Care programs.

 (h) Committed capital projects:

 The Ministry of Education required school boards to establish appropriated accumulated surplus amounts equal to their spending on non-Ministry funded capital projects.
 There is an annual transfer to unappropriated accumulated surplus of an amount equal to the amortization of the relevant capital assets.